luisdavidgarcia/WebFortress/README.md

 ## Acknowledgements

-We would like to thank Litchi Pi for his grea [tutorial on creating a container in rust](https://litchipi.github.io/), which ultimately help build the foundation for this project.
+We would like to thank Litchi Pi for his great [tutorial on creating a container in rust](https://litchipi.github.io/), which ultimately help build the foundation for this project.